A flexible GNSS receiver designed for project teams

 GNSS receiver - DirtMate Machine sensor.

-Attach a DirtMate unit to your machinery to capture PPK-corrected location, elevation, and productivity data
+Attach a DirtMate unit to active machines to capture PPK-corrected location, elevation, and machine utilization data

 Base station